aryn-ai/sycamore/docs/source/aryn_cloud/aryn_partitioning_service.rst

 The available options are listed below:

-* ``threshold``: The threshold to use for accepting the models predicted bounding boxes.
+* ``threshold``: The threshold to use for accepting the model's predicted bounding boxes.
 A lower value will include more objects, but may have overlaps, a higher value will reduce the number of overlaps, but may miss legitimate objects.
 It defaults to ``0.4``.
 * ``use_ocr``: If ``true``, the partitioner uses OCR to extract text from the PDF.
 It defaults to ``false``, where the partitioner attempts to directly extract the text from the underlying PDF in the bounding box.
 It currently uses Tesseract for extraction.
 * ``extract_table_structure``: If ``true``, the partitioner runs a separate table extraction model to extract cells from regions of the document identified as tables.
 * ``extract_images``: If ``true``, the partitioner crops each region identified as an image and attaches it to the associated ``ImageElement``.
 This can later be fed into the ``SummarizeImages`` transform when used within Sycamore.